Rhapsody: A Musical Adventure

 Rhapsody: A Musical Adventure is a tactical role-playing video game developed and published by Nippon Ichi Software for the PlayStation.
-Released in 1998, it is the first installment in the Marl Kingdom series.
+Released in 1998, it is the first installment in the Rhapsody series.
 A version for the Nintendo DS was released in Japan and North America in 2008, and in PAL regions in 2009.
 The game was released for Nintendo Switch as part of the Prinny Presents NIS Classics Volume 3 compilation (alongside La Pucelle: Ragnarok) in western regions, and for Windows as a standalone game worldwide in 2022.
 The game's story focuses on a young girl named Cornet as she seeks to rescue a prince after being turned to stone by a witch.

 Rhapsody, along with its sequels, are considered musical RPGs, meaning in place of FMV cutscenes, there are musical numbers, complete with vocals.
 The game is also known for its "overwhelming cuteness" and low level of difficulty.
 Although this may make the game seem geared towards a younger audience, in Japan, the game and series in general has seen much success.